Skullcap

 • Digestive comfort: May help soothe nervous stomach and stress-related digestive issues

 The active compounds in skullcap include baicalin and scutellarin.
 These natural chemicals work together to create calming effects.
-They may help regulate brain neurotransmitters that control stress and anxiety responses.
-The herb’s antioxidant properties may also protect cells from oxidative stress.
+They help regulate brain neurotransmitters that control stress and anxiety responses.
+The herb’s antioxidant properties also protect cells from oxidative damage.

 Research suggests skullcap may support cardiovascular health by promoting healthy blood pressure levels.
 Some studies indicate it could have anti-inflammatory properties that benefit overall wellness and joint comfort.